UNSW-oceanography/NRS-temperature/README.md

-# Mooring Temperature Code (trends and climatologies)
+# Mooring Temperature Code
+## Trends and Climatologies
 <br><br>
 This repository contains python and Matlab code for various analyses using ocean temperatures measured by moorings, ship, and satellite.
 <br><br>